clicon/clixon-docs/backend.rst

 init
    Clixon plugin init function, called immediately after plugin is loaded into the backend.
 The name of the function must be called `clixon_plugin_init`.
 It returns a struct with the name of the plugin, and all other callback names. start
-   Called when application is "started", (almost) all initialization is complete and daemon is in the background.
-If daemon privileges are dropped (see `dropping privileges`_) this callback is called *before* privileges are dropped. exit
+   Called when application is started and initialization is complete, but before the application will be placed in the background and drop privileges (see `dropping privileges`_), if those operations are requested. exit
    Called just before plugin is unloaded extension